intel/dffml/master/_sources/examples/mnist.rst.txt

     $ pip install -U dffml-model-tensorflow dffml-operations-image

-Create a dataflow config file which will be used by the :py:class:`DataFlowSource <dffml.source.df.DataFlowSource>` to normalize the data just before feeding it to the model.
+Create a dataflow config file which will be used by the :py:class:`DataFlowPreprocessSource <dffml.source.dfpreprocess.DataFlowPreprocessSource>` to normalize the data just before feeding it to the model.

 In the config file, using the ``dataflow create`` command we create a DataFlow